-After the last day of the Challenge, the five judges will have approximately two weeks to review all entries.
-The top three finalists will be notified via phone and e-mail and will be invited to attend a finale ceremony on Wednesday, May 9th, 2018.
+After the last day of the Challenge, the judges will have approximately two weeks to review all entries.
+The winner will be notified via phone and e-mail and will be invited to attend a finale ceremony on Thursday, June 4th, 2020.
 At least one team member is required to attend the finale ceremony.

-In order to participate in the Challenge, at least one team member must be either be a resident of Western New York or a student at a Western New York high school, college, or university.
+All team members must be persons who are legal U.S. residents (or international students attending a Western New York high school, college, or university), and one member of each team must either be a resident of Western New York or a student at a Western New York high school, college, or university.
 For the purposes of this Challenge, Western New York includes: Erie, Niagara, Chautauqua, Cattaraugus, Genesee, Orleans, Wyoming, Allegany, Monroe, and Livingston counties.
-Teams or individuals who built a submission at Hack Upstate are also welcome to submit.

-If selected as a finalist (1st- 3rd), at least one member of the team must be available to attend the Grand Finale Prize Announcement the morning of Wednesday, May 9th, 2018.
+If selected as the winner, at least one member of the team must be available to attend the Grand Finale Prize Announcement on Thursday, June 4th, 2020 (or alternate date).

-Follow Mayor Brown on Facebook, Twitter, and Instagram, and share and repost any and all posts related to the Challenge.
+Follow Mayor Brown on Facebook, Twitter, and Instagram, and share and repost any and all posts related to the Challenge!
 Use the hashtag #buffaloinnovates on any posts you make about the Challenge.
-Register early for the Challenge to receive e-mail updates about the Challenge and then forward any and all updates to your listservs.
+Sign up for email updates and connect on Slack (join the public #civic-innovation-challenge channel) to learn more about the Challenge and then forward any and all updates to your listservs.